klaxa/tracking_2/Readme.md

 directory.
 This value can either be set with the `-d` flag or by setting the environment variable `TRACKING_DB` to the path you wish to use.

+To compile the programs, simply clone the repository and run `cargo build` or `cargo build --release`

 `gen_graph` creates daily graphs of the tracked data including some statistics.

 The following usage message can also be obtained by running `gen_graph -h`: